BawdyAnarchist/quBSD/Future_Development.md

 Hardened FreeBSD.
 Implements alot of HardenedBSD stuff with a simple .ini file and code. https://www.reddit.com/r/freebsd/comments/15nlrp6/hardened_freebsd_30_released/

-## When my system crashed with the power, it can leave things in a dirty state
-	- DISP-torrents was still there
-		- Probably an rc that cleans up old states

 qb-autosnap might need looked at for leaving snapshots that could be deleted

-get_jail_parameter needs more variables
-	-(x)tra check on chk_valid_{param}
-	-(r)esolve value (for stuff like ip auto)

-exec.created
-	- clean it up.
-I left the old function there coz was scurd. remove it

 You should make a check for a circular reference in the networking.
 	- firewall client is ivpn-bra. ivpn-bra client is torrents. torrents client is firewall